anonymous-ai26/MFINet/README.md

-# MFINet: Multi-View Fusion and 2D-3D Interaction Network for Real-Time LiDAR Semantic Segmentation
+# MFINet: Multi-view Fusion and 2D-3D Interaction Enhancement for Real-Time LiDAR Semantic Segmentation

 MFINet is a real-time LiDAR semantic segmentation network based on multi-view fusion and 2D-3D interaction enhancement.
 It integrates 3D Point View (3D-PV), 2D Bird's Eye View (2D-BEV), and 2D Range View (2D-RV) to make full use of complementary 3D and 2D representations.